xonsh/xonsh/news/appimage-py312.rst

 **Changed:**

-* Xonsh AppImage now on Python 3.12.
+* Xonsh AppImage now on Python 3.12 that works faster.

 **Deprecated:**